Eschatologue/CM_wiki/docs/class/cleric/twilight.md

 *You can see through the deepest gloom.*

 You have Darkvision with a range of 120 feet and as a **:rsc-a: Magic**{ .rsc } action, you can share it with willing creatures you can see within 10 feet of you, up to a number of creatures equal to your Wisdom modifier (minimum of 1), which lasts for 1 hour.
-Once you share it, you can't do so again until you finish a Long Rest, unless you expend a spell slot of any level to share it again.
+Once you share it, you can't do so again until you finish a **:rest-long: Long Rest**, unless you expend a spell slot of any level to share it again.

 ### Level 3: Twilight Sanctuary